prachigauriar/URLMock/README.md

 ### Response stubbing

-Using URLMock for response stubbing is fairly simple:
+Using URLMock for response stubbing is simple:

 1. Enable URLMock.